lucasshira/web-sockets-chat/README.md

 ## Usage

 To use the application, simply visit the provided deployment link and start chatting instantly.
 No sign-up or login required!
-You can also open the site twice and freely converse between different devices, facilitating seamless communication between various devices.
+Additionally, you can share the website with a friend, and both of you can chat through the platform using different devices.

 ## Feedback